Organizational Structure

 WP1 lays the foundation for the governance, coordination, and strategic development of the NUM Study Network.
 It plays a central role in managing the overarching structures of the network and aligning the collaboration across specialty networks.

-During the piloting phase (07/2024-06/2025), WP1 focused on establishing the key governance bodies of the NUM Study Network, including the Steering Committee and the Forum, which were introduced as interim structures to guide the network's strategic direction.
-This included defining terms of reference, organizing and facilitating meetings, and shaping a shared vision for a cross-disciplinary and future-ready research infrastructure.
-The goal was to design ideal workflows and identify existing as well as missing components necessary to support this vision.
-Key efforts also included the integration of patient representatives in decision-making processes, as well as strategies to streamline contracts and improve communication across the network.
+During the pilot phase (07/2024-06/2025), WP1 focused on establishing the NUM Study Network’s key governance bodies, including the Steering Committee and the Forum, which were introduced as interim structures to guide the network's strategic direction.
+This included defining terms of reference, organizing and facilitating meetings, and shaping a shared vision for a cross-disciplinary, future-ready research infrastructure.
+The goal was to design ideal workflows and identify the components necessary to support this vision, both existing and missing.
+Key efforts also included the integration of patient representatives into decision-making processes, as well as strategies to streamline contracts and improve communication across the network.

-In the implementation phase (07/2025-06/2030), WP1 expands on these foundations by providing centralized project management for the NUM SN and supporting harmonization across participating specialty networks.
-The governance structures are further developed and maintained in collaboration with NUM and the project management unit.
-WP1 also facilitates the integration of new national and international partners, including European research networks (e.g., ECRIN, BE READY NOW), European Vaccine Hub) and national research consortia.
-External communication becomes increasingly important: suitable external study projects are identified, supported, and promoted through the NUM Study Network infrastructure.
+During the implementation phase (07/2025-06/2030), WP1 expands on these foundations by providing centralized project management for the NUM SN and supporting harmonization across participating specialty networks.
+The governance structures will be further developed and maintained in collaboration with NUM and the project management unit.
+WP1 also facilitates the integration of new national and international partners, including European research networks (e.g., ECRIN, BE READY NOW, European Vaccine Hub) and national research consortia.
+As external communication becomes increasingly important, suitable external study projects are identified, supported, and promoted through the NUM Study Network infrastructure.

 Work Package 2 – Study Intake and Evaluation Processes in the NUM Study Network

-WP2 focuses on developing and implementing a unified point of contact for researchers interested in conducting studies within the NUM Study Network.
-This central access point ensures that study proposals are reviewed efficiently and guided through the appropriate support structures of the network.
+WP2 focuses on establishing a unified contact point for researchers interested in conducting studies within the NUM Study Network.
+This central access point ensures that study proposals are reviewed efficiently and guided through the appropriate support structures within the network.

-In the piloting phase (07/2024-06/2025), WP2 laid the groundwork by designing a standardized intake process and establishing clear quality criteria for the initial evaluation of study proposals.
-These included formal, ethical, methodological, regulatory, and scientific aspects essential for rapid and high-quality study support.
+During the pilot phase (07/2024–06/2025), WP2 designed a standardized intake process and established clear quality criteria for the initial evaluation of study proposals.
+These criteria covered formal, ethical, methodological, regulatory, and scientific aspects essential to provide rapid and high-quality study support.
 Additionally, processes for forwarding inquiries to relevant internal and external NUM Study Network structures were conceptualized.

-In the implementation phase (07/2025-06/2030), these structures were implemented and expanded.
+During the implementation phase (07/2025–06/2030), these structures are implemented and expanded.
 The intake office now actively supports interested researchers and refines its evaluation standards to address a broader range of study types and funding schemes.
 Coordination with both internal and external NUM Study Network stakeholders continues to ensure seamless support and alignment with regulatory and infrastructural requirements.

-WP2 strengthens the NUM Study Networks's ability to serve as an efficient, quality-focused research network—making it easier for investigators to launch studies and for stakeholders to collaborate across institutional and disciplinary boundaries.
+WP2 strengthens the NUM Study Network's ability to serve as an efficient, quality-driven research network by facilitating the initiation of studies and fostering collaboration among stakeholders across institutional and disciplinary boundaries.

 Work Package 3 – Digital Tools and Infrastructure for the NUM Study Network